louisejones101/Radstone-livery-stables-Milestone1/README.md

 ### Imagery

-The pictures used for his site were sourced from online websites that offer free images (these are listed in the credits section).
+The pictures used for his site were sourced from online websites that offer free images (these are listed in the [credit section](#credit-section)).
 The images were resized using Photoshop and compressed with Tiny PNG in order to reduce loading time.

 <br>

-### Wireframes
+## Wireframes

 The wireframes for this project were created by hand on the Ipad in Procreate.